krupa2002/ForecastSheet/README.md

 Enter the city names separated by commas when prompted. <br />
 View Weather Data <br />
 The weather data for the specified cities will be displayed in new sheets within your Google Sheet. <br />
-Each sheet will contain current weather data, a weekly forecast, and a weather summary. <br />
+Each sheet will contain current weather data, a weekly forecast, a weather chart and a weather summary. <br />

 ### Try It Out
 You can try out ForecastSheet directly in Google Sheets by following this link - https://docs.google.com/spreadsheets/d/1kMdvXcAlX_AMfrzjCVUit1D9ETUQ3SkLTqtt_3Kc2E0/edit?usp=sharing